 The possible impact from a spill or release of hazardous materials should be taken into account when considering any potential hurricane evacuation shelter.
 All facilities manufacturing, using, or storing hazardous materials (in reportable quantities) are required to submit Material Safety Data Sheets (emergency and hazardous chemical inventory forms) to the Local Emergency Planning Committee (LEPC) and the local fire department.
-These sources can help you determine the suitability of a potential hurricane evacuation shelter or determine precautionary zones (safe distances) for facilities near potential shelters that manufacture, use or store hazardous materials.
+These resources can help determine the suitability of a potential hurricane evacuation shelter or determine precautionary zones (safe distances) for potential shelters near facilities that manufacture, use, or store hazardous materials.

-- Facilities that store certain reportable types or quantities of hazardous materials may be inappropriate for use as hurricane evacuation shelters. - Hurricane evacuation shelters should not be located within the ten-mile emergency planning zone (EPZ) of a nuclear power plant. - Chapters must work with local emergency management officials to determine if hazardous materials present a concern for potential hurricane evacuation shelters.
+- · Facilities that store certain reportable types or quantities of hazardous materials may be inappropriate for use as hurricane evacuation shelters. - Hurricane evacuation shelters should not be located within the 10-mile emergency planning zone (EPZ) of a nuclear power plant.
+Shelters must be located outside the one-mile emergency planning zone. - Regions must work with local emergency management officials to determine if hazardous materials present a concern for potential hurricane evacuation shelters.